-He has a passion for healing and preventative healthcare and hopes to focus on that with his future patients.
+He has a passion for healing and preventative healthcare and focuses on that with his patients.
 Jeff is also very passionate about fitness, nutrition, and harm reduction.
 On his free time he enjoys playing video games, hiking and going to the beach.
 He places a strong emphasis on self-care.

 Jeff’s experience in volunteering and involvement with the homeless community in past donations drives shows his earnest will to make a difference in the community.
 His work ethic and critical thinking skills make him an outstanding board member and we are certain that he will help our organization be the best it can be!